ToMCCA-3: A realistic 3-body coalescence model: Coalescence approach for A = 3 nuclei

 The exponent of Eq.~(\ref{eq:expo}) can be expressed in terms of $\kappa$, $\tau$, and dummy variables $\bmt$ and $\alpha$

 where $\bmt$ and $\alpha$ are defined as

-As discussed before, the wave function for the $\hyp$ nucleus can be written in terms of the center-of-mass motion and an internal wave function as
+As discussed before, the wave function for the $A=3$ nucleus can be written in terms of the center-of-mass motion and an internal wave function as

-where $\varphi_{\lhThree}$ is the internal part of the $\hyp$ wave function, describing the dynamics of the p, n, and $\Lambda$ and $\bm \xi_1$ and $\bm \xi_2$ are the hyperspherical coordinates defined above.
-In Eq.~(\ref{eq:yieldEq2}) changing the integration variables from the particle positions and momenta to the center-of-mass and Jacobi coordinates , one obtains
+where $\varphi_{3}$ is the internal part of the $A=3$ wave function, describing the dynamics of the p, n, and the third baryon and $\bm \xi_1$ and $\bm \xi_2$ are the Jacobi coordinates defined above.
+In Eq.~(\ref{eq:yieldEq2}) changing the integration variables from the particle positions and momenta to the center-of-mass and Jacobi coordinates, one obtains

 where $|J^{-1}|=\sqrt{(2+\kappa)/4\kappa}$.
-Furthermore, by substituting $\bmR$ and $\bmR'$ with the variables $\bmZ=\bmR+\bmR'$ and $\bmZ'=\bmR-\bmR'$, the integration over $\bmZ'$ results in a factor $(2\pi)^3\delta(\bmP-\bmP_{\lhThree})$, while the integral over $\bmZ$ results in
+Furthermore, by substituting $\bmR$ and $\bmR'$ with the variables $\bmZ=\bmR+\bmR'$ and $\bmZ'=\bmR-\bmR'$, the integration over $\bmZ'$ results in a factor $(2\pi)^3\delta(\bmP-\bmP_{3})$, while the integral over $\bmZ$ results in

 Using these results, Eq.~(\ref{eq:main2}) becomes

 Similar to Eq.~(\ref{eq:DeftandAlpha}), the following substitutions are applied